 Given its geographical location the greater part of students from St. Colman’s N.S. go on to secondary school in the town of Bunclody, FCJ Secondary School and Bunclody Vocational College.
 The remaining pupils usually move on to Secondary Schools in Enniscorthy.

-Within the school there are six Mainstream Class Teachers, three Support Teachers and three Special Needs Assistants.
+Within the school there are six Mainstream Class Teachers, three Special Education Teachers and one Special Needs Assistant.

 There has been a school building in Ballindaggin for over 150 years.
 Prior to this there were a number of hedge schools operating in the area.
 The old school used to stand on the site where the Community Hall now stands.